Northwestern Polytechnical University

-Northwestern Polytechnical University (NWPU; 西北工业大学) is a national key public research university in Xi'an, China.
-The university is funded by the Ministry of Industry and Information Technology.
+Northwestern Polytechnical University (NWPU; 西北工业大学) is a public science and engineering university in Xi'an, Shaanxi, China.
+It is affiliated with the Ministry of Industry and Information Technology.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

-The university is a Chinese national Class A Double First Class University.
-It is also a member of the former Project 985 and Project 211.

-NPU specializes in education and research in the fields of aeronautical, astronautical and marine engineering.
-As of 2012, NPU had 13,736 graduate students (3,063 full-time doctorate candidates, 7,087 master candidates, 3,586 professional degree candidates) and 14,395 undergraduate students.

-As of 2021, Northwestern Polytechnical University was listed as one of the top 450 universities in both the Academic Ranking of World Universities and the U.S. News & World Report Best Global University Ranking.

 History

 NPU builds upon the legacies of its three major predecessors.

+Predecessors

 Northwestern Engineering Institute

 In 1938, due to the Japanese invasion of China, many universities in the occupied east evacuated to "Free China" in the western hinterland.
 Among those that fled to Shaanxi, the National Beiyang Engineering Institute, the Engineering School of Beiping University, the Engineering School of the National Northeastern University, and the (private) Jiaozuo Engineering Institute were combined to form the National Northwestern Engineering Institute in Hanzhong, a city surrounded by mountains.
 In 1946, after the surrender of Japan, Northwestern Engineering Institute was relocated to the city of Xianyang.

 East China Aeronautics Institute

 In 1952, to meet the demand for concentrated aeronautics research, the departments of aeronautical engineering of the former National Central University (later known as Nanjing University), Jiaotong University and Zhejiang University were relocated to Nanjing and combined to form the East China Aeronautics Institute.
 This institute was relocated to Xi'an and renamed the Xi'an Aeronautics Institute, which is the second predecessor of the NPU, in 1956.

 In 1957, the Northwestern Engineering Institute and the Xi'an Aeronautics Institute were merged to form NPU, which concentrated its research efforts on defense technology for aeronautics, astronautics and marine engineering.